AdobeDocs/experience-manager-65.en/help/assets/assets-workflow.md

 ---
 title: Applying Workflows to Assets
-seo-title: Applying Workflows to Assets
 description: Learn how to apply workflows to assets, folders, and collections in AEM Assets.
-seo-description: Learn how to apply workflows to assets, folders, and collections in AEM Assets.
 uuid: ed02fd9c-6e3a-4c66-9d6c-92dc56304767
-contentOwner: Guillaume Carlino
+contentOwner: AG
 products: SG_EXPERIENCEMANAGER/6.5/ASSETS
-content-type: reference
-topic-tags: authoring
 discoiquuid: 099c9842-ae13-4da7-92b7-61955a8483cb
 docset: aem65

 ---

-# Applying Workflows to Assets{#applying-workflows-to-assets}
+# Applying Workflows to Assets {#applying-workflows-to-assets}

 Applying workflows to digital assets is the same as for website pages.
 For a complete guide on how to create and use workflows in AEM, see [Starting Workflows](/help/sites-authoring/workflows-participating.md).